AndreRH/hangover/README.md

 Then open `winecfg`, switch to the Libraries tab and add `native` DLL overrides for `d3d8`, `d3d9`, `d3d10core`, `d3d11` and `dxgi`.

 Note that DXVK requires a Vulkan 1.3 driver with certain features and that might not be the case for a lot of ARM64 hardware.

-### Known issues

-* QEMU: CriticalSection doesn't work reliably and other instabilities

 ### Financial Contributors